ray-di/ray-di.github.io/manuals/1.0/en/Injections.md

 ## Setter Injection

-Ray.Di can inject dependencies through methods that have the `#[Inject]` attribute.
+Ray.Di can inject by methods that have the `#[Inject]` attribute.
 Dependencies take the form of parameters, which the injector resolves before invoking the method.
 Injected methods may have any number of parameters, and the method name does not impact injection.

 ```php
 use Ray\Di\Di\Inject;